phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/news.jpg"></div>

-> 16th June 2016
+> 17th June 2016

-Phaser 2.4.9 is the latest version of Phaser, and represents another significant milestone in the evolution of the framework in 2016.
+Phaser 2.5.0 is the latest release of Phaser, and represents another significant milestone in the evolution of the framework in 2016.
+It was previously released as 2.4.9.
+However we appreciate that we haven't been following the [semver](http://semver.org/) code strictly enough, and that this version (and most before it!) actually contains some significant MINOR level functionality, not just PATCH level.
+So we've bumped the version number accordingly.

 As well as fixing a number of issues, there are some genuinely useful new features added in this release.
 Not least of which includes the new Weapons Plugin, making creating bullet pools a couple lines of code.
 Don't worry, it's also easy to exclude from custom builds too.